halbs13/Dynamics-NAV-Payroll/au-payroll-setup-payroll-codes.md

 A Payroll Tax Group is used to group entities for the purpose of payroll tax.
 Payroll Tax Groups are used for reporting of payroll tax from one entity (Organisation) where multiple Payrolls exist within the system.

-1. In the **Search** box, enter **Payroll Tax Group**, and then choose the related link or go to the following menu: *Departments/Payroll/Setup/Payroll Setup/General/Pay Codes Setup/Payroll Tax Group.
+1. In the **Search** box, enter **Payroll Tax Group**, and then choose the related link or go to the following menu: *Departments/Payroll/Setup/Payroll Setup/General/Pay Codes Setup/Payroll Tax Group*.

 2. Fill the fields in the following table.